 We know many of you in the storytelling community have been looking forward to having more flexibility to change the appearance of your stories.
 Now, in addition to the themes and other options available in the design panel, you can use theme builder to create your own themes.

-A theme currently defines the colors, fonts, and block styles used in your story.
-You can name your theme and configure the aspects of a theme in the theme builder.
-After you finish creating your theme, you’ll want to publish it so it can be used in stories.
+A theme defines things like the colors, fonts, and block styles used in your story.
+All aspects of a theme are configured in the theme builder.
+After you create a theme, you publish it so it can be used in a story.

 To apply a published theme to a story go to the story builder, open the design panel, and click Browse themes.
 You’ll see your published themes and can click one to select it.